 Pay attention as you watch this video because the science covered here could improve your next cook substantially!

-The Science Of Great BBQ
+The Science of BBQ Video Tutorial

 Some interesting points and time-stamps to pay attention to as you watch this video: